This simple smoked hot dog recipe brings out the best in pork hot

 and give hot dogs their "pop".
 The casing chars and splits open when

 A simple recipe to cook smoked hot dogs.

-Step 1 - Prepare your smoker: If you're using
+Step 1 - Prep your smoker: If you're using

 a charcoal smoker, light the charcoal and let it burn until it turns